 There are no benefits received through the state or the city for substitute teachers.
 However, applying and working through School Professionals does offer benefits, such as minimum essential coverage health insurance, 401k, and childcare assistance to NYC substitute teachers.

 If you’re ready to apply today to be a substitute teacher in NYC, check out School Professionals.
 We are an organization that connects substitute teachers to the NYC private and charter schools that need them.

-Though the city and state provide no benefits for substitute teachers, benefits are available through School Professionals.
+Benefits are available through School Professionals, even though the city and state provide no benefits for substitute teachers.

 We have more than 400 substitute teachers serving schools every day.
 We offer direct-hire, per-diem, short-term, and long-term staffing support.
-Online tools and services are available through our website and our mobile app, including online reporting, electronic time capture, and more.
+Check out our online tools and services available through our website and our mobile app.
+This includes online reporting, electronic time capture, and more.

 As a recipient of the Clearly Rated Best of Staffing Award, School Professionals is ready to help you find the best substitute teaching jobs in NYC.
 Browse our jobs and benefits information and apply with us today!